Cantera/cantera/doc/sphinx/yaml/phases.rst

 ``binary-solution-tabulated``
 -----------------------------

-A phase implementing tabulated standard state thermodynamics for one species in a binary solution, as :ct:`described here <BinarySolutionTabulatedThermo>`.
+A phase representing a binary solution where the excess enthalpy and entropy are interpolated between tabulated values as a function of mole fraction, as :ct:`described here <BinarySolutionTabulatedThermo>`.

 Includes the fields of :ref:`sec-yaml-ideal-condensed`, plus: